Fantasy Island (film): Plot

-Five people—businesswoman Gwen Olsen, former police officer Patrick Sullivan, step-brothers J. D. and Brax Weaver, and teenager Melanie Cole—arrive a Fantasy Island, a tropical resort where fantasies apparently come true.
-Upon arrival, island proprietor Mr. Roarke guides them to their fantasies: Patrick is enlisted in a war in honor of his late father, Melanie takes revenge on her childhood bully Sloane Maddison; the Weavers become honor guests at a mansion rave; and Gwen accepts her ex-boyfriend Allen Chambers' marriage proposal, which she rejected many years ago.
+Five people — businesswoman Gwen Olsen, former police officer Patrick Sullivan, stepbrothers J. D. and Brax Weaver, and teenager Melanie Cole — arrive at Fantasy Island, a tropical resort where fantasies apparently come true.
+Upon arrival, island proprietor Mr. Roarke guides them to their fantasies: Patrick is enlisted in a war in honor of his late father; Melanie takes revenge on her childhood bully Sloane Maddison; the Weavers become honored guests at a mansion rave; and Gwen accepts her ex-boyfriend Allen Chambers' marriage proposal, which she rejected many years ago.

 Melanie eventually learns that Sloane was kidnapped and brought to Fantasy Island against her will.
 She saves her from a masked surgeon and both run away.
 Meanwhile, Patrick is captured by a military platoon and taken to their commander, Lieutenant Sullivan, whom Patrick recognizes as his father.
 As night falls, the surgeon attacks Melanie and Sloane again before Damon, a private investigator, kills him.
 Damon reveals that Roarke offered him to see his deceased daughter, but the fantasy turned into a nightmare that trapped him on the island.
 He also explains that the fantasies are created by spring water under a glowing rock in a cave.
 The trio collect some spring water and head back to the resort for help.
 The next morning, Gwen wakes up to find she has a daughter with Allen and becomes dissatisfied.

 When Roarke explains that the fantasies must be fulfilled so that his own fantasy of being with his deceased wife can continue, Gwen convinces him to give her the fantasy she really wanted: to save her neighbor Nick Taylor, who died in a fire.
-Unbeknownst to the guests, Fantasy Island begins to turn the fantasies into nightmares as the Weavers are taken hostage by a drug cartel associated with the mansion's owner.
+Unknown to the guests, Fantasy Island begins to turn the fantasies into nightmares as the Weavers are taken hostage by a drug cartel associated with the mansion's owner.
 Gwen is taken to the night she accidentally started the fire that killed Nick and finds out that the other guests, except Melanie, were also there and attempts to save Nick, but fails and is rescued by Roarke's assistant, Julia.
 Elsewhere, Sullivan's soldiers are summoned to rescue the Weavers; after being shot dead, the cartel reanimate as zombies who attack the soldiers.
 In the ensuing gunfight, J. D. is fatally shot and Sullivan sacrifices himself so Patrick and Brax can escape back to the resort.